 - Is your office easy to find?
 Are there signs directing people?
 Do your online map listings show pictures of the outside of the office?
 Are the driving directions accurate?

-- Is your signage easy to see from the street?
+- Is your dental office signage easy to see from the street?
 Is it well lit, even when you are closed?
 Can your name and phone number be easily read at a glance when people pass by?

 - Is the parking lot easy to access?
 Is there ample parking?
 Are handicapped spaces clearly marked and located close enough to the front door?
 Any unrepaired potholes?